grayeIMR/hello-world/README.md

 # hello-world
 Yes.
-I am doing the toot.
+I am doing the tutorial, muthafuckas.
 I have no shame.

 And look!
 I'm updating my README file to say more stuff.
 Woo.